|The Generic Approach|

 The games I invented are all symmetrical in that both players have the same pieces and the same objective.
 Therefore the external balance is implicitly guaranteed.
 Though non-chess games can be excessively volatile, say Fanorona or Explocus, they seldom show internal imbalance.
 It's games with different kinds of pieces that may be susceptible to it, and that means primarily chess games.

 Imagine the queen in Chess would have an additional option to move as a knight.
 It then, if put in the center, would cover all squares of a 5x5 board.
 Most players would agree that this wouldn't constitute an improvement.
 The piece is simply off the scale in comparison to a mere rook or bishop.
-This I call internal imbalance, and the market again provides a perfect example.
-You can't blame the people who buy it.
-They can't see what I can see without playing the game.
-I don't blame inventors either, though some should know better.
-But I do think manufacturers should care more about content and look further than the next shopping season.
+This I call internal imbalance.
+You can't blame the people who buy such a game.
+They can't see its flaw without playing it.
+But I do blame inventors because they should know better, and I do think manufacturers should care more about content and look further than the next shopping season.

 Ploy is a chess variant with 'rotational' pieces and no pawns.
 Each player has one 'commander, six 'lances', five 'probes' and three 'shields'.
 These pieces have arrows on top indicating the directions in which they may move.
 Instead of moving a piece may rotate to a different direction.
 Shields may move and rotate (in that order) in the same turn.